Skip to main content

 deno run --allow-run script.ts

-# Allow running "deno" and "whoami" subprocesses
+# Allow running "curl" and "whoami" subprocesses

-deno run --allow-run="deno,whoami" script.ts
+deno run --allow-run="curl,whoami" script.ts

 Definition: --deny-run[=<PROGRAM_NAME>...]